BackpackMedia/Ledger-App/README.md

 Easy way to keep track of who owes you on your phone

 ### To-do Android
-- [ ] Bare bones Android app on app store
+- [X] Bare bones Android app on app store
-- [ ] Bare bones iOS app
 - [ ] Swipe feature
   * swipe right for done & left for edit
 - [ ] Click to see leadger details
 - [ ] login for ability to keep info together
   * Google
-  * Email & password
 - [ ] external databse to store user logs

 ### To-do iOS